slow-studio/23-playful-data-js/_todo.md

 [ ] infoBox#2 can have future-news in it, in order to justify the challenge (to save the forest from climate-change -induced forest-fires).
 [ ] add stats on every infoBox.
     eg: { trees planted, saved, time spent, etc }
-[ ] when conclusion (or any news) is shown, buttons should allow us to "play again".

 essay:
 [ ] people read the "read about this project" button first. it's too conspicuous.